 Advice for new faculty members

 Create attractive opportunitiesJeff is a geomorphologist with research interests in active tectonics, coastal processes, and river geomorphology.
-He is also a Geosciences councilor with the Council on Undergraduate Research (CUR). (more info) To entice students to work with him, Jeff relies on developing attractive and interesting research opportunities.
+He is also a Geosciences councilor with the Council on Undergraduate Research (CUR). ( This site may be offline. ) To entice students to work with him, Jeff relies on developing attractive and interesting research opportunities.
 Over the past five years, his students have worked on international research projects in Costa Rica and Australia, as well as several local investigations in southern California.
 Jeff's Costa Rica research expands upon his graduate work at Pennsylvania State University and UC Santa Cruz.
 The Australia project was part of the Keck Geology Consortium undergraduate research program.

 Of the four students currently conducting research with Jeff, two did their fieldwork on the Nicoya Peninsula in Costa Rica, and two are working locally in the San Gabriel Mountain foothills.
 Jeff recruited students to work in Costa Rica by giving talks in the department colloquium about his previous Costa Rica trips and resulting student research projects.
 The local work in the San Gabriel Mountains grew out of projects from his Geomorphology class.
 While the international projects offer the attraction of travel to an exotic location, the local projects have the appeal of easy access, right in the students' "own back yard."